oliver408i/rknn-object-detection/README.md

 # rknn-object-detection
-python scripts for rknn object detection for Orange pi 5
+python scripts for rknn object detection for Orange pi 5.
+Based on yolov5 object detection.
+Runs on all 3 NPU cores

 # How to make a model
 ### Setup yolov5 toolkit